jomurgel/intro-to-dev/reactjs/what-is-react/README.md

 React is a JavaScript library for creating interactive applications.
 It is a declarative programming paradigm, and I recommend checking out [this blog](https://codeburst.io/declarative-vs-imperative-programming-a8a7c93d9ad2) describing the the difference between declarative and imperative programming.

-React utilizes self-contained blocks of code called components which provide more flexibility and reusability that can handle self-contained `state` and recieve data from other components in the form of `props` which we'll talk about in a later lesson [TBD]().
+React utilizes self-contained blocks of code called components which provide more flexibility and reusability that can handle self-contained `state` and receive data from other components in the form of `props` which we'll talk about in a later lesson [TBD]().

 ## Table of Contents
 - [Components](#components)